IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Writing

-Writing requests will be made on the `RequestTopic` and will be received on the `ReplyTopic`, as set in the device service configuration file.
+Writing requests will be made on the `RequestTopic` and a response indicating the success of the put request will be received on the `ReplyTopic`.

 ### Put request
 Now let's write some data to our device with a put command: